40 Online Community Service Ideas for High Schoolers

 The National Sexual Assault Online Hotline operated the Rape, Assult & Incest National Network (RAINN) looks for online volunteers who are at least 18 years old, are willing to complete a training course, and who can commit to online shifts.

-Nursing home residents are struggling with their emotional and mental health, as they can no longer receive visitors.
-A solution from the Texas Health Care Association, Adopt a Nursing Home, connects volunteers with residents (and staff) and provides the ability to send online messages and physical letters to help keep spirits high.
+Nursing home residents often struggle with their emotional and mental health.
+A solution from the Texas Health Care Association, Adopt a Nursing Home, connects volunteers with residents and staff at nursing homes.
+The program gives volunteers the opportunity to send online messages and physical letters to nursing home residents to help keep spirits high.

 Put your pen to work, flex your writing skills, and show your support for first responders, troops, and veterans.
-Operation Gratitude collects thank-you letters from “regular” people and sends them to those serving our country.
+Operation Gratitude collects thank-you letters from people from all walks of life and sends them to those serving our country.

 The Trevor Project is a program for students over age 18 who want to provide a safe online space for LGBTQ youth, ages 13 to 24.
 Volunteers from all backgrounds are welcome.
 Program members have improved the well-being of thousands of young people since the project’s founding in 1998.